Directing, Writing & Editing

 EXT.
 RURAL VIRGINIA – JAY’S TRAILER – LATE AFTERNOON

 The hot, oppressive heat of a Virginia Summer beats down on the dented sheathing of a family trailer.
 Stagnant, dirty water fills the bottom two inches of a kiddie pool.
-Old timey, country music plays in the distance.
-JAY COOK (White, 14) wearing a Vanilla Ice t-shirt and his best friend BRIAN JACKSON, A.K.A.
-BEE (Black, 14) wearing a Public Enemy t-shirt, huddle in the shade of a tree.
+Old-timey, country music plays in the distance.
+JAY COOK (White, 14, wearing his most coveted M.C.
+MILK E. WHITE t-shirt and ratty cut-offs) and his best friend BRIAN JACKSON, A.K.A.
+Bee (Black, 14, wearing glasses and a homemade DIR T. BOYZ t-shirt), huddle in the shade of a tree.
 There’s a boom-box strapped to the front of Bee’s bike as their trusty steeds are always within reach.
 Summer break is underway.
-Bee cuddles a rabbit as JAY whips dandelions with a stick.
-Hip hop culture has just started to take hold in 1990 rural America and white boy JAY sounds more “Straight Outta Compton” than Bee does.
-In fact, Bee, true to his roots, has a slight Southern draw.
+Hip hop culture has just started to take hold in late 1980s rural America, and white boy Jay sounds more “Straight Outta Compton” than Bee does.
+In fact, Bee, true to his roots, has a slight Southern drawl.
+Jay whips dandelions and rhymes remedial lyrics as Bee cuddles a rabbit.

 I’ve never been one to wait for opportunity.
 When I realized that the roles that appealed to me were going to be far and few between in Richmond, I began writing stories that pushed the envelope for even me.
 Being a fan of black comedy and the macabre led me down the path to write my first two films.
 Luckily, I was helped out by some great friends that were hungry to do something more as well.
 Doing so has taught us all to be better story tellers.
 The mistakes that won’t be repeated are priceless reminders that we’ll always be learning.
 The uniqueness of telling a story in a particular way simply because we know no other way, was one of the greatest lessons of them all.